daleobrien/maze/README.md

 ![Maze](maze.jpg)

-To see more some maze options, run maze without any arguments.
+Run maze without any arguments to see all help and options.

 Installation
 ===